tehprofessor/yard-restful/README.markdown

 It also requires the Jeweler gem if you plan to use the rake build tasks.

+## Fast Example

+Run 'rake ex:generate' inside this plugin folder and get a look to the generated doc/index.html.

 ## Demo

 Visit [MAdeK-Api-Documetnation](http://medienarchiv.zhdk.ch/api) for a demonstration.
 Or visit ROR project [MAdeK](http://github.com/zhdk/madek) on github to see how we document our api.